Change Started

 In its efforts to restore old trees, the state government has also decided to tag “heritage trees” i.e. those trees that are older than 100 years.
 Besides, the government also plants to conserve the endemic tree species of the state.

-The state forest department has also launched a unique initiative, “Smriti Vatika“, whereby gardens will be established in the memory of those who died during the Covid-19 pandemic.
+The state forest department has also launched a unique initiative, “Smriti Vatika“, whereby gardens will be established in memory of those who died during the Covid-19 pandemic.

-The forest department is the nodal agency for plantation and monitoring of trees.
+The forest department is the nodal agency for the plantation and monitoring of trees.
 The government has emphasized on safety and monitoring of trees through measures like geotagging.

 Uttar Pradesh Forest Cover